 Once they felt more comfortable on the water they wanted to move to the back seats where they had more room.
 Snacks were had, of course.

 Later in the afternoon we returned to the Village to buy some supplies and souvenirs.
-There's a general store that sells food, drinks, snacks, toys, and camping supplies and then Fall Creek Falls Outfitters that sells souvenirs and gifts.
+There's a general store that sells food, drinks, snacks, toys, and hunting supplies and then Fall Creek Falls Outfitters that sells souvenirs and gifts.
+If you're looking for a handgun that can be used for hunting and self-defense, check out https://ballachy.com/sig-p220-review/.

 We bought our usual souvenir magnet, I got a long-sleeved lounge shirt, Matt bought a t-shirt...